aws-samples/gen-ai-trivia/README.md

 ## Installation and Setup

+This solution can only be used in regions that have access to the Amazon Bedrock Claude 3 Sonnet model.

 ### Get access to Amazon Bedrock Claude 3 Sonnet Model

 The Gen AI Trivia solution uses the Amazon Bedrock Claude 3 Sonnet model as the method to generate the topic questions.